byte4RR4Y/rock-3a-kali/README.md

 # rock-3a-kali
 # Kali Linux for the Radxa Rock 3A(untested)

-First boot requires a wired internet connection, for installing the XFCE desktop environment.

-!!!You must resize the root filesystem partition manually!!!

 ----------------
      kernel:____6.1.0
-     desktop:___XFCE4 auto installation
+     desktop:___XFCE4

      login:_____kali
      password:__kali
 -----------------

-The image size is 11.1 GB and the system will grow root filesystem on first boot.
+The image size is 16.5 GB and the system will grow root filesystem on first boot.

-SD-Card Image: <a href="https://drive.google.com/file/d/1MyoHIU-b2ax2jEsig9epGenoWnCQCSHb/view?usp=sharing">kali-rock-3a-2023-05-15.img.xz</a> (2.2 GB)
+SD-Card Image: <a href="https://drive.google.com/file/d/1j_rukWRvlFamKC-29lodC6pXjodwvzJU/view?usp=sharing">kali-rock-3a-2023-05-16.img.xz</a> (3.2 GB)